Please note: Metro Waste cannot collect asbestos from your home or garden – However, this guide contains information to help you dispose of it safely.

 - Asbestos cement products

 - Rope seals and gaskets

 How to See Examples

 If you want to see images and examples of anything in the above list, we strongly recommend visiting the HSE’s informative page on the subject.
 This can help you identify what the materials look like so you can compare them to see if they may be present at your London home or business premises.

 Whilst we don’t want to dwell on the health problems that can arise from working with or being exposed to asbestos, we feel it’s appropriate to list certain conditions that can arise from exposure.
 The HSE list these as Mesothelioma, Asbestos-related lung cancer, Asbestosis and Pleural thickening.

 What is Asbestos?

 According to the British Lung Foundation, asbestos is the term used for a group of minerals that are made of microscopic fibres.
 If you inhale these fibres, they can cause damage to your lungs.
 Fortunately, asbestos is now banned in the UK and awareness of its potential danger is thankfully far better known than it was a few decades ago.
-On a more reasurring note, the BLF go on to say that if the materials that contain asbestos inside buildings remain intact, the risk is relatively low.
+On a more reassuring note, the BLF goes on to say that if the materials that contain asbestos inside buildings remain intact, the risk is relatively low.

 History Of Asbestos